 For example, Natural Language Processing will be necessary to properly understand the context, while Sentiment Analysis enables chatbots to understand when the conversation should be escalated to a live agent or human responder.
 As even more AI solutions and technologies are developed, users and developers will only have even more options to wade through.

 Sentiment Analysis is great for assisting live agents by understanding how a customer is currently feeling but can fall short on assisting chatbots is naturally reacting to a human.
-When deciding to implement a chatbot vs a live agent, natural language is an important agent characteristic to consider.
+When deciding to implement a chatbot vs live chat, natural language is an important agent characteristic to consider.
 But just because a chatbot can read that human is upset, doesn’t mean it can respond in a way that will help that customer feel better.

 Not only do we need chatbots to be accessible, and on the same platform, as consumers; but, they need to provide actual meaningful connections, as well.
 Now, we need to manage our expectations here again.
 This doesn’t mean that chatbots are going to ask about your day and provide life advice, that’s just a waste of time.
 Yet, we want our chatbots to provide a truly meaningful experience, and provide that human touch without the need for a human.